Frequently Asked Questions

 Best Practices

-Here are some best practices to keep in mind when working with Senegalese phone numbers:
+Follow these best practices when working with Senegalese phone numbers:

 +221NXXXXXXXX

-If your application involves number allocation or management, you'll need to understand the different number categories and the allocation workflow.
-This section provides a high-level overview.
+If your application involves number allocation or management, understand the different number categories and allocation workflow.

 Premium Number Categories